Black House Spider

 Breeding behaviours

-The female spider never leaves her web unless forced to, but keeps on repairing it - old webs can look grey and woolly from constant additions of silk.
+The female spider never leaves her web unless forced to, but keeps on adding new layers - old webs can look grey and woolly from constant additions of silk.
 Males, when ready to mate, go in search of females in their webs.
 The male plucks the web of the female to attract her attention.
-Once the male has made sure that the female will be receptive, he can safely approach and inseminate her with his palps.
+Once the male has made sure that the female will be receptive, he can safely approach and inseminate her with sperm stored in his palps.
 They may then stay together for several days and may mate again several times.
+If a small male is caught in a female’s retreat when a larger male enters he can be severely injured and lose several legs.

 Predators